 I am a Writer, Poet and Book Artist in the Boston Area.
-I graduated from Emerson College with a M.F.A. in Creative Writing: Concentration in Poetry (2005) and a B.A. from Endicott College, with a Concentration in Creative Writing (2001).
+At twenty-five years old, I graduated from Emerson College with a M.F.A. in Creative Writing: Concentration in Poetry (2005).
+My younger years, I earned a B.A. from Endicott College, with a Concentration in Creative Writing (2001).
 My mentor Bill Knott, winner of the Iowa Poetry Prize, a Guggenheim Fellowship, and two fellowships from the National Endowment for the Arts passed away in March, 2014, however, his presence is still felt.
 Knott has remained the most influential writer with my book art and poetry.
 The gifts he left were countless – dedication, etymology, sound and internal rhyming, and functionality of a poem in the totality.
 Also, while at Emerson College, I was fortunate to work with David Barber, the Poetry Editor at the Atlantic.
 Barber acted as my Thesis Chair, for a collection of poems, which also spurred my Book Art.
 Barber contributed significantly to my writing in his extraordinary aptitude in teaching and also his writing in verse and prose.

 Previously, I had been working on a blog here on WordPress.
 I had to step away from my blog to attend to my Family for an extended period of time and during that timespan over 400 blog posts were published in a few hour time span in ONE day (that’s not including random posts that were heavily edited).
 I also found there had been roughly 10,000 views.
 I did not write those words / ‘poems.’
 They were anything but poems, they were disgraceful, inappropriate, and slanderous words, all with the intent to characterize me, hurt me, including those I know.
 It was mass destruction intended to ruin my writing career and demoralize me.
 It’s been simply unspeakable as to what has been posted.
 I’ve worked through it, and I am back.